MarkStocksUK/White_Wine_Analysis/README.md

 - We should automate some of the data cleaning and preparation steps.

 ### Limitations of this project
--We have looked at the whole dataset, but in winemaking certain years are noted for their good wines.
-There is no year column in the dataset, if we had that we could also analyse if there was any variance in quality across the years.
+- In winemaking certain years are noted for their good wines but there is no *year* column in the dataset.
+If we had that variable we could analyse if there was any variance in quality across the years.
 - My data science knowledge is still limited, so it could be argued that I am a limitation on the project.